 Did your aircraft’s wingtip hit the fence while you were parking?
 Did you have a gear-up landing or prop strike?
 Did you knock over a taxiway light while taxiing, or brush your aircraft against another on the ground?
 Did a passenger fall and break an arm while exiting the airplane?
 Which of these events must be reported and to whom?

 The short answer is that “accidents” and “serious incidents” must be reported to the NTSB, but non-serious incidents do not need to be reported, according to 49 CFR 830.2 and 830.5.
 Neither accidents nor serious incidents are reported to the FAA unless the FAA requests information as part of an investigation.
-While distinguishing accidents from non-serious incidents may seem simple, the distinction is actually complicated.
+While distinguishing between an aviation accident and incident may seem simple, the distinction is actually complicated.
 For example, a gear-up landing typically is not a reportable accident, but a passenger sustaining a broken arm while exiting an aircraft is a reportable accident.

 The NTSB defines a reportable “accident” as “an occurrence associated with the operation of an aircraft that takes place between the time any person boards the aircraft with the intention of flight and all such persons have disembarked, and in which any person suffers death or serious injury, or in which the aircraft receives substantial damage.”

 A “serious incident” is one of a specific list of events such as a complete loss of information from more than 50 percent of an aircraft’s cockpit displays, according to 49 CFR 830.5(a)(9).
 In contrast, a non-serious incident is “an occurrence other than an accident (or serious incident) that affects or could affect the safety of operations.”
 The words and phrases used in these regulations are further defined.